IBM/fabric-contract-attribute-based-access-control/README.md

 *"Price/Quantity Change"* message notifications can be seen from the **Retailer Portal - Place Order** page.

-A new order will be automatically created based on rules imbedded in the UI application code that watches for certain Price or Quantity change messages.
+A new order will be automatically created based on the rules imbedded in the UI application code that watches for certain Price or Quantity change messages.
 These new orders should appear on the designated participants' portal.

 A Blockchain Event will be generated when an order is created this way.